 The legacy of Pleione extends beyond mythology into the realms of astronomy.
 The Pleiades, named after her daughters, form a prominent open star cluster visible in the night sky.
 Revered by various cultures and referenced in literature and navigation, the Pleiades continue to captivate the human imagination.

-Pleione’s Symbolic Significance:
+Pleione’s Symbolic Significance

 Pleione, with her connection to both the sea and the stars, symbolizes the harmonious interplay between earthly and celestial forces.
 Her story invites contemplation on the cyclical nature of life, the nurturing qualities of the sea, and the enduring brilliance of the stars above.